soconnor00/DocumentAugmentedGeneration/README.md

 # Document Augmented Generation

-This is a fork of https://github.com/afaqueumer/DocQA focused on document augmented generation.
+This is a fork of https://github.com/afaqueumer/DocQA focused on the document augmented generation aspect of the project.

 # Requirements